jesuscano80/graphics-cards/README.md

 Graphics card catalog app

-This project was generated with Angular 12, tested with Jest, linted with Eslint and dockerized.
+This project was generated with Angular 12, database is Mongodb, api Rest generated with Express framework.
+Tested with Cypress, linted with Eslint and dockerized.
+- api folder contains api Rest
+- front folder, angular project.
 --
 --